araobp/live/README.md

 ## Introduction

-This project is a web application designed for corporate showrooms, leveraging the Gemini Live API to create an interactive and informative user experience.
-It uses a QR code reader to understand the user's context and aims to incorporate Augmented Reality (AR) for visual guidance.
+This project is a web application for corporate showrooms that uses the Gemini Live API to create an interactive and informative user experience.
+It features a QR code reader to understand the user's context and will incorporate Augmented Reality (AR) for visual guidance.

 ## Base Code: `live-audio-sveltekit5`

 The `live-audio-sveltekit5` directory contains a SvelteKit version of the official Google AI Studio "Live Audio" sample application, which was originally written in React.
-The conversion was performed using the Gemini CLI, and the code has been further modified and commented for clarity.
-This codebase serves as the foundation for the project.
+The Gemini CLI performed the conversion, and the code has been further modified and commented on for clarity.
+This codebase serves as the project's foundation.

 ## Application: `app`

 The `app` directory contains the main application, which is being developed with the following key features:

--   **QR Code Reader:** To determine the user's location and provide contextual information.
+-   **QR Code Reader:** Determines the user's location and provides contextual information.
--   **Augmented Reality (AR):** For visual guidance and interactive experiences.
+-   **Augmented Reality (AR):** Provides visual guidance and interactive experiences.

 <img src="docs/screenshot_qr_pixel9a.jpg" width="200">

+### Current Status

+- Scans a QR code as an HTTPS URL and sends a system instruction to Gemini with the URL.

+### Next Steps

+- Scan a QR code as a file ID and upload the corresponding file to Gemini as a Cached Context.

 ## Deployment on Raspberry Pi